Skip to Content

 Unmarried couples cannot become "common law married" in Washington State, which means that the Washington State legislature has not developed any statutory law addressing the division of property at the end of a relationship involving an unmarried couple.
 As a result, the Washington courts have developed case law addressing the division of property when an unmarried couple ends their relationship.

 This line of cases refers to these unique marriage-like relationships as "committed intimate relationships" (formerly "meretricious relationships").
-This law applies to property acquired during the course of the couple's relationship and may be used by both same-sex and heterosexual unmarried couples.
+This law applies to property acquired during the couple's relationship and may be used by same-sex and heterosexual unmarried couples.

 Washington law delineates parentage and paternity guidelines in "the parentage statute," RCW 26.26.
 This law typically applies to unmarried, heterosexual couples who have a child but may also apply to same-sex couples who, for example, have a child through assisted reproductive therapy or surrogacy.

 The parentage statutes may be used to establish a "parenting plan" for a child whose parents are unmarried.
-The parentage statutes also provide methods of establishing parentage for parents who were not married at the time of their child's birth.
+They also provide methods of establishing parentage for parents who were not married at the time of their child's birth.

 Domestic Partnership